in-tents/AVF/Big Iron/BigIronTheory.md

 ## 7. Critical Assumptions

 1. **Attention Economy Persistence**: Assumes content monetization remains viable
+    - AVF is not worried about this
 2. **Voluntary Participation**: Requires sustained enthusiasm and buy-in
+    - This or Technofeudalism (and ideally someone else does something better than the two of us)
-3. **Scale Invariance**: Assumes governance principles translate across scales
+3. **Scale Invariance**: Assumes governance principles don't translate across scales, and documents methods employed to mitigate this risk
 4. **Observer Non-Interference**: Assumes documentation doesn't fundamentally alter governance
+    - Also assumes systems scale to IRL from Minecraft
 5. **Revenue Sufficiency**: Assumes content revenue can fund meaningful infrastructure
+    - Also assumes we are not deplatformed
+    - Then we build our own platform fuck em

 ## 8. Success Metrics